daxeda/unsupervised_ml_moosic/README.md

 By repeating the procedue descibed above, we then create 5 subclusters each for our main clusters.
 In total, we obtained 25 subclusters that we analysis.

-Our presentation assesses the efficacy of our clusters and discusses our take on the questions raised.
-For more information, please refer to the [presentation slides](https://github.com/daxeda/moosic/blob/main/moosic_group4.pdf) available in the repository.
+The presentation slides discuss the efficacy of our clusters and discusses our take on the questions raised (*see* [presentation slides](https://github.com/daxeda/moosic/blob/main/moosic_group4.pdf)).